Skip to content

 What is margin?

 Net sales and cost of goods are arguably the two most important measurements tied to gauging how effective you are as a retailer.
-Your net sales - the total amount of revenue gained from your stores selling its products, and minus any discounts and returns - can be gathered from your Point of Sale systems.
+Your net sales - the total amount of revenue gained from your stores selling its products, minus any discounts and returns - can be gathered from your point of sale systems.

 As for your cost of goods, that’s usually your greatest expense as a retailer and needs to be monitored carefully.
 If you find that your inventory costs are rising, you need to find out why and stop it before it’s too late.